Linlyo/llm-prompt-manager/README.md

 # 2506-llm-prompt-template-manager
-This is a simple Mac desktop menu bar app that helps you organize the prompts that you need to use regularly.
+This is a simple Mac desktop menu bar app that helps you organize the prompts you regularly use.

-There could be prompts that you repeated need to use when interacting with LLMs.
-And they may serve different purposes.
+You may have prompts you frequently use when interacting with LLMs, each serving different purposes.
+This app helps you retrieve those templates efficiently.

-Here's a starting point for your mind map when working with LLMs every day.
-This is how you'd keep your tasks organized in the `prompts.txt`.
+Here's a starting point for your mental map when working with LLMs daily.
+This is how you can keep your prompt templates organized in `prompts.txt`.

 Example:
 ```